prisma/prisma/docs/faq.md

 Lift is not yet production-ready, it has a number of severe [limitations](./limitations.md) that don't make it suitable for production uses.
 You can track the progress of the release process on [isprisma2ready.com](https://www.isprisma2ready.com).

 While it shouldn't be used for critical applications yet, Photon is definitely in a usable state.
 You can help us accelerate the release process by using it and [sharing your feedback](./prisma2-feedback.md) with us.

+## Other

+### Since Prisma 2 is released, will Prisma 1 still be maintained?

+Yes, Prisma 1 will continue to be maintained.
+However, most Prisma engineering resources will go into the development of [Prisma 2](https://github.com/prisma/prisma2) (i.e. [Photon](https://photonjs.prisma.io/) and [Lift](https://lift.prisma.io/)).

+There will be no new features developed for Prisma 1.